September 18, 2023

 Table of Contents

-DISCLAIMER: I am not SAFe-certified.
-However, as an Agile enthusiast with a keen interest in scaling systems and organizations, I have delved into SAFe and found it to be a valuable framework for learning and understanding how to scale effectively.
+I am not SAFe-certified.
+However, as an Agile enthusiast who has scaled engineering teams and delivered complex products, I have studied SAFe extensively and found it to be the most comprehensive framework for understanding how to scale effectively.

 SAFe Fundamentals